Musical Muses- Doug and the Slugs

 Fast forward 20 + years later…

-About a month after emergency brain tumour surgery I moved back with Mom as was wheelchair bound and couldn’t live alone.
 I was choking with guilt about feeling like such a burden despite being reassured I wasn’t.
 It wasn’t right!
-Parents shouldn’t have to deal with such a heavy burden of their adult children!
+Parents shouldn’t have to deal with such a heavy burden taking care of their adult children!

-As I continued recuperating from surgery, Doug and the Slugs’ music would play on the radio at the best of the worst times.
-I still remember being at the rehab hospital, taking little laboured steps on the parallel bars (learning to walk again) when what comes on the radio?
+As I continued recuperating from surgery, Doug and the Slugs’ music would play on the radio at the best of the worst (toughest) times.
+I still remember being at the rehab hospital, taking laboured steps on the parallel bars (learning to walk again) when what comes on the radio?
 Day By Day <3

 “Bad news don’t ruin my appetite